One Day Inca Trail

 Responsible trekking

-Intrepid Travel is absolutely committed to ensuring the environmental sustainability of the amazing destinations we visit and we take our social responsibilities very seriously.
-In Peru, we have committed to paying our porters and guides a fair wage and supplying them with the necessary equipment and resources to undertake their work safely.
-We also support several community initiatives aimed at promoting the long-term sustainability of the region's environment and preserving the traditional cultures of its communities.
+We're committed to ensuring the environmental sustainability of the destinations we visit, and we take our social responsibilities very seriously.
+In Peru, we've committed to paying our porters and guides a fair wage and supplying them with the necessary equipment and resources to undertake their work safely.
+We also support several community initiatives to promote the long-term sustainability of the environment and preserve its communities' traditional cultures.